-- 1½ tsp salt
+- 1½ teaspoon salt

-- 3½ to 4 cups all-purpose flour, plus more for work surface
+- 3½ to 4 cups all-purpose flour plus more for work surface

-- 2 to 3 tbsp orange juice
+- 2 to 3 tablespoon orange juice

-- On a well-floured work surface, knead dough 3 to 4 times to release air pockets.
+- On a well-floured work surface, knead dough 2 to 3 times to release air pockets.
 Using a floured rolling pin, roll out dough to an 18-by-14-inch rectangle.
-Brush some filling over bottom half of rectangle and fold over top half to enclose.
+Brush some filling over half of rectangle and fold over top half to enclose.
 Brush some filling over top, as above, and fold to enclose.
 Let rest 5 min.